Grippy98/ugv_beagley/README.md

 ### Reboot Device
 If the program fails to run and encounters errors related to v4l2.py during runtime, you need to delete v4l2.py from both the Python virtual environment and the user environment.
 This will allow the program to automatically use the system-wide v4l2.py.

-    cd ugv_rpi/
+    cd ugv_beagley/
     sudo rm ugv-env/lib/python3.11/site-packages/v4l2.py
     sudo rm /home/[your_user_name]/.local/lib/python3.11/site-packages/v4l2.py

 Now you can restart the main program app.py.

 # License
-ugv_rpi for the Raspberry Pi: an open source robotics platform for the Raspberry Pi.
+ugv_raspberrypi for the Raspberry Pi: an open source robotics platform for the Raspberry Pi.
 Copyright (C) 2024 [Waveshare](https://www.waveshare.com/)

 This program is free software: you can redistribute it and/or modify